 Governance and Transparency Challenges

 Gécamines' governance represents one of the most significant accountability challenges in the corridor ecosystem.
-As the DRC state mining company, Gécamines holds equity stakes in virtually every major mining joint venture in the country.
+As the DRC state mining company, Gécamines holds equity stakes in many major mining joint ventures in the Copperbelt.
 Revenue from these stakes — royalties, dividends, and signing bonuses — should fund public services and development.
 However, transparency about Gécamines' finances has been consistently inadequate, with multiple investigations documenting revenue leakage, opaque transactions, and governance failures.

 The Carter Center, Global Witness, and the DRC's own Inspectorate General of Finances have all documented concerns about Gécamines' financial management.
 Missing revenues from mining partnerships, below-market asset sales, and unexplained expenditures suggest systemic governance problems that directly affect whether mining wealth reaches Congolese citizens.
 Our monitoring tracks Gécamines' disclosure practices and financial transparency as indicators of corridor-wide governance quality.